Neuromarketing is the process by which you speak, advertise, and sell directly to your prospects in a way they’ll truly grasp.

 Deliver to the Old Brain

 It’s digging down to the most basic part of who we are and finding a common connection.
-From there, you can build the relationship, strengthen it, and, hopefully, use it for further gains (think testimonials or reviews).
+From there, you can build the relationship, strengthen it, and, hopefully, use it for future gains like improved client retention, referrals, and testimonials/reviews.

 Once you engage with the Old Brain and open that channel of communication, your odds of conversion can rapidly improve.